Skip to Content

 This is the ultimate luxury experience in Queenstown – combining fantastic wine and stunning scenery from a helicopter.
 A bucket-list experience for sure.

-You will be picked up from your accommodation in a private luxury car and brought the short 20-minute distance to Gibbston Valley for your first private wine tasting.
-This is a wine tasting with a difference as it includes some light snacks and a private wine cave tour – the only of its kind on the continent.
+You will be picked up from your accommodation and travel to the helicopter site where you’ll receive a briefing before going on an amazing ride over the Gibbston wine region.
+The first stop is on a mountain top where you’ll toast with a glass of bubbly (cheers!).
+Afterward, you’ll get back on the helicopter and touch down at Gibbston Valley for multiple wine tastings.
+This is a wine tasting with a difference as your first stop includes a wine cave tour – the only of its kind on the continent.

-What a memorable day – this is an envy-inducing romantic experience in Queenstown and whilst certainly a splurge it is worth it for all that is included.
-It’s certainly something not many tourists to Queenstown can say they’ve done.
-In my opinion, it’s ideal for honeymooners or for an anniversary celebration.
+What a memorable day – this is an envy-inducing romantic experience and whilst certainly a splurge it is worth it for all that is included.
+It’s something not many tourists to Queenstown can say they’ve done.
+In my opinion, it’s ideal for honeymooners or an anniversary celebration.
+All in all, this tour includes about 30 minutes of helicopter views, stops at 4 of the best Gibbston Valley wineries, and memories that will last a lifetime.

-This luxury tour starts from $950 NZD per person for up to 4 people and you can book it in advance here.
+This luxury tour starts from $699 NZD per person, and you can book it in advance here.

 Must-Do Activities While in Queenstown